mmc41/json-schema-js-gui-model/README.md

 The constructed UI should still use the json schema for validation purposes.
 If the form is carefully constructed the output will conform to the underlaying json schema when valid.
-A fast schema validator like [ajv](https://github.com/epoberezkin/ajv) can easily do validation of a from in realtime at each keypress if necessary.
+A fast schema validator like [ajv](https://github.com/epoberezkin/ajv) can easily do validation of a form in realtime at each keypress if necessary.

 ## Example from schema to gui model to ui form: